What is a Trademark?

 3. File

 You have two filing options: TEAS Plus and TEAS Standard.
-The Plus option is less expensive and streamlined.
-In addition, it has a lower rate of rejections.
-However, if you need to create a custom description of your services or goods, that capability is unavailable in the preset list offered by Plus.
+The Plus option is less expensive and more straightforward.
+In addition, it has less chance of rejection.

 Our Trademark Lawyers Can Help